sdev11/AFM-Apex-Flipping-Mod-For-Skyblock---bysdev11/README.md

 troubleshoot run `/afm help`

 TO OPEN MENU RUN `/afm`
-^ Customize blacklist, profit percentage, whitelist, volume and more.
+to Customize blacklist, profit percentage, whitelist, volume and more.